 Isn’t it a shame that we only decorate Easter eggs one time during the year!?!
 I mean, it is so much fun!
-This craft starts out by making some really fun squishy painted Easter eggs.
+This easy Easter basket craft starts out by making some really fun squishy painted paper Easter eggs.
 This is something that a kiddo of any age can do with just a little bit of help.
 The process is fun and simple, and they will be so proud of the outcome.
 It is like a little bit of magic.
-And putting the Easter basket together takes just a few minutes.
-You are totally going to love making this popsicle stick Easter craft with your family!
+And putting the popsicle stick Easter basket together takes just a few minutes.
+You are going to love these simple and fun Easter Crafts!

 SUPPLIES FROM THE BAG